AI & Automation Surge Towards Indispensability for Enterprises

 Forbes ventures into interesting directions in a recent article.
 AI that writes code, called “Turingbots” (a nod to technology pioneer Alan Turing), will write 10% of worldwide code and tests in 2023.
 The job of software developer will then theoretically evolve into a complex combined role of manager and conductor.
 Codeless development tools will handle at least 30% of AI and automation initiatives by 2024, predicts IDC, helping to “scale digital transformation and democratize AI.”

-AI is already well-established at optimizing workflows, handling an ever greater portion of routine user requests and deftly replacing manual processes or long waits for an agent with user-pleasing self-service.
+AI is already well-established at optimizing enterprise workflows, handling an ever greater portion of routine user requests, and deftly replacing manual processes or long waits for an agent with user-pleasing self-service.
 Bolder algorithms are enabling applications to leave the lab earlier and enter business with novel techniques like transfer learning—the application of knowledge gained from one task to help solve a different, but related, problem.